spine-tools/Spine-Toolbox/README.md

 ### Installation from stand-alone packages (only for Windows 64-bit)

-This option is suitable for users who cannot install Python or don't need to get the most recent updates.
+This option is suitable for users who cannot install Python or don’t need to get the most recent updates.
 Download the latest installer package from [here](https://github.com/Spine-project/Spine-Toolbox/releases), run it, and follow the instructions to install Spine Toolbox.

 ### Installation from sources

-This option is for the developers and contributors who want to debug or edit Spine Toolbox's source code.
+This option is for the developers and other contributors who want to debug or edit the Spine Toolbox source code.
 First, follow the instructions above to install Python and get the latest version of pip.

-1. Clone or download Spine Toolbox's source code from this repository.
+1. Clone or download the source code from this repository.

 2. Browse to the folder and create a virtual environment using

         python -m venv .venv

+   (Advanced users can also manage the environment using [conda](https://docs.conda.io/projects/conda/), but this is not covered here.)

 3. Activate the environment using `.venv\Scripts\activate.bat` (Windows cmd.exe)
    or `source .venv/bin/activate` (bash, zsh).

 4. Make sure that the terminal prompt indicates the active environment, and install Spine Toolbox by running

         pip install -r requirements.txt